Groestlcoin/groestlcoin-starts-with-address-generator/README.md

-# bitcoin-starts-with-address-generator
+# groestlcoin-starts-with-address-generator
-Generates a bitcoin key pair where the public key is in the format "1&lt;string>....." and the string is passed in by the user.
+Generates a groestlcoin key pair where the public key is in the format "F&lt;string>....." and the string is passed in by the user.

 ### Installation